brandonhundt/brandonhundt/_posts/2025-12-11-prx-2025-annual-report copy.md

 ---
 id: 00012
 title: "PRX Annual Report 2025"
-teaser: "A single page experience leveraging bold colors and inline audio to tell the story of PRX's fiscal year.
+teaser: "A single-page experience leveraging bold colors and inline audio to tell the story of PRX's fiscal year.
 I designed the report and did the bulk of the development work."
 order: 8
 redirect_to: https://2025.prx.org
 date: 2025-12-11-T00:00:00-06:00